-The ROF Puriton site is a decommissioned munitions factory in Somerset which was owned by BAE Systems.
-The entire site is approximately 270ha in size, including over 90ha of brownfield land as well as areas of high ecological importance.
+This decommissioned munitions factory in Somerset was owned by BAE Systems.
+The entire site extends to approximately 257 ha, including over 90 ha of brownfield land as well as areas of high ecological importance.

 The principal planning issue that Alder King needed to address was overcoming on-site contamination.
 Given the site’s historic use, it was subject to extensive explosive and chemical contamination.

 These contamination issues were so severe that they could only be overcome by way of a separate planning application which secured consent for the engineering works necessary for site wide remediation.

 Further to this, with the submission of the main Energy Park application, it was necessary to ensure that the resulting planning permission positively responded to a rapidly changing energy sector and associated technologies.
 This was achieved by structuring the application on set parameters which were tested through an Environmental Impact Assessment and which create a development envelope for the lifetime of the Energy Park.